-As a medical student pondering your future as a physician, there are many key considerations in choosing a medical specialty to pursue.
-The most obvious move—particularly considering the $100,000-plus loan debts most medical students accumulate—may be to go straight to a list of the highest-paid medical specialties and proceed from there.
+As a medical student pondering your future as a doctor, there are many key considerations in choosing a physician specialty to pursue.

-These four questions can help you narrow down your medical specialty choice.
+These four questions can help you narrow down your physician specialty choice.

 “In medical school, I knew that I wanted to engage deeply with my patients every day, help them lead happy and productive lives, and have fun too,” said Caroline Barangan, MD, a pediatrician who focuses on adolescent medicine.
 “So, I chose a field that isn’t all about medical procedures and crises.
 Because of this, I knew that my salary would support a comfortable lifestyle but not an extravagant one.”